 .9.
 St. Anns Bay Artisan Shops

-All along the Cabot Trail you will pass a small scattering of cute arts & crafts shops selling handmade pottery, iron, glassware, etc. But, St. Anns Bay is the best place to find a wide selection of shops to choose from in one concentrated area.
+All along the Cabot Trail (and on Cape Breton Island) you will pass a small scattering of cute arts & crafts shops selling handmade pottery, iron, glassware, etc. But, St. Anns Bay is the best place to find a wide selection of shops to choose from in one concentrated area.

 It’s a great place to pick up a Nova Scotia souvenir!